Riverscapes/pyBRAT/docs/Documentation/Standards/Cartographic/CreatingMaps.md

 The atlas map is a simple group of maps that can be given to the client for review of the BRAT outputs.
 The goal is to tell an effective story to the user in a short amount of time.
 For further descriptions and interrogation of the BRAT model inputs, intermediates and outputs please refer to the BRAT Outputs pg.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GSfV0Il6-js" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Charts and Summary Products

-Part of creating stand alone figures for the BRAT outputs is creating charts and tables that are added to the maps for further descriptions and comprehension for the client.
-A description of working with Microsoft Excel to produce the charts and creating common effect that are used in the Summary Products.
-Summing up the products which are necessary for the summary products for the BRAT projects produced by the Ecogeomorphology and Topographical Analysis Lab at Utah State University.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/OuZDhLEuxI8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>